parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 `server_address` is the IP address of the Solr index server, and `scale` defines the number of load generators' workers.
 Additionally, you can customize the load generator and request distribution by applying the following options:

 - `--ramp-up=<integer>`: The ramp-up time, which is the time when the load generator sends requests to warm up the server, before the actual measurement starts.
 The unit is seconds, and its default value is 20.
 - `--ramp-down=<integer>`: The ramp-down time.
-Like the ramp-up time, the ramp-down time defines the duration after measurement when the load generator continues, but does not send any new requests and waits for all previous requests to finish.
+Like the ramp-up time, the ramp-down time defines the duration after measurement when the load generator continues.
+Loads generating in this period are not included in the final statistics.
 The unit is seconds, and its default value is 10.
 - `--steady=<integer>`: The measurement time.
 The unit is seconds, and its default value is 60.
 - `--interval-type=<ThinkTime|CycleTime>`: The method used to define the interval for each load generator. `ThinkTime` defines the interval as the duration between receiving a reply and sending the next request, while `CycleTime` defines the interval as the duration between sending two lockstep requests.
 The default value is `ThinkTime`.
-Note using `CycleTime` will not change anything if the interval is smaller than a single request's latency: the load generator is closed-loop.
+Note that the load generator cannot follow the given cycle interval if its value is smaller than a single request's latency: the load generator is closed-loop.
 - `--interval-distribution=<Fixed|Uniform|NegativeExponential>`: The distribution of the interval.
 Its default value is `Fixed`.
-- `--interval-min=int`: The minimal interval between sending two requests.
+- `--interval-min=int`: The minimum interval between sending two requests.
 The unit is milliseconds, and its default value is 1000.
-- `--interval-max=int`: The maximal interval between sending two requests.
+- `--interval-max=int`: The maximum interval between sending two requests.
 The unit is in milliseconds, and its default value is 1500.
-When using the `Fixed` distribution, this value should be identical to the minimal interval.
+When using the `Fixed` distribution, this value should be identical to the minimum interval.
 - `--interval-deviation=float`: The deviation of the interval.
 The unit is a percentage, and its default value is 0.

 ### Generating a custom index